ColetteDigio/WebServerLogAnalyzer/docs/feedback.md

 5. What happen when the file gets too big, think about another implementation that may take care of big log file. check JVM
     - How do I run and test performance on my local? (done)
-    - Batch processing is implemented - see [performance-testing.md](performance-testing.md) for more details
-    - Tools such as kafka and scheduler might be useful when there's a need to process large amount of data

 6. Static method - treat it as it was a bigger exercise.
 We won't be using static method everywhere (done)
 7. QA manager - what other cases would you think of to make the app more production ready?
    - empty file (done)